AI Cybersecurity: Securing AI with Zero Trust and Managing MCP Identity Risks

 Cloud-Native AI and Distributed Identity Governance

-Security must be native to orchestration layers, not external to them.Unicorp Technologies ensures that identity governance remains consistent across cloud-hosted AI workloads, preventing lateral privilege propagation in distributed environments.
+Security must be native to orchestration layers.
+Effective identity and access management ensures that governance remains consistent across cloud-hosted AI workloads, preventing lateral privilege propagation in distributed environments.
+This is often aligned with practices used by cyber security companies in UAE to maintain regional integrity.

 Governance, Auditability, and Regulatory Alignment